 Many factors, some within our control, others completely beyond our control, determine the position, phase, and visibility of the moon at any time.
-We may not be able to control earth’s rotation and the moon’s orbit, which determine the moon’s phase and absolute position in the sky, but we can control our location, and take the steps necessary to align the rising or setting moon with the landscape we wish to photograph.
+We may not be able to control earth’s rotation and the moon’s orbit that determine the moon’s phase and position in the sky, but we can control our location, and take the steps necessary to align the rising or setting moon with the landscape we wish to photograph.

 A little lunar geometry (you can skip this section of you’re more interested in “how” than “why”)

 A full moon rises and sets directly opposite the sun, rising in the east at sunset and setting in the west at sunrise.
 This actually makes perfect sense when you take a little time to understand the monthly choreography of the earth, moon, and sun.
 Just as the earth revolves around the sun, the moon revolves around the earth; at any point in this dance, half of the earth is lit (daytime) and half of the earth is dark (nighttime), and half of the moon is lit and half is dark.

 Visualize a photon of sunlight that starts at the sun and follows a straight line that passes through earth and continues into space: On its 29+ day journey around earth, the moon will cross that line twice, passing in front of earth once and behind earth once (as viewed from the sun).
 On the day the moon intersects that line behind earth (earth is between the sun and moon), we on earth are perfectly placed to see all of the fully lit half of the moon.

 On that day only, as the point of your location on earth rotates from day to night, you’ll see the sun disappear in the west as the moon appears in the east.
 As your spot on earth keeps rotating away from daylight and deeper into night, the full moon rises higher and higher, reaching its highest point around midnight, then dropping as your location rotates back toward sunlight (sunrise).
 The next day the moon will have moved off that line and you’ll be able to see less of its fully lit side.